 to have adults in their lives who love and support them as they grow up.
 It's common

-and threatening too much of the time, a kid can start feeling really bad about himself
+and threatening too much of the time, a kid can start feeling really bad.
+It's really

 Physical neglect: Neglect happens when kids live in a home where

 the adults don't give them basic stuff that all kids need — like food, clean

 clothes, and a bed to sleep in.
 When parents or caretakers neglect kids, the kids